mehermvr/rko_lio/README.md

 rko_lio -v -c config.yaml --imu imu_topic --lidar lidar_topic /path/to/rosbag_folder
 ```

-For more install and usage instructions, please refer to the [python bindings readme](python#rko_lio---python-bindings).
+For more install and usage instructions, please refer to the [python bindings readme](python#rko_lio---python-bindings) and also to the [configuration doc](/docs/config.md).
 </details>